-Do not operate or perform any maintenance on this machine until all instructions found in the OPERA-TOR'S MANUAL and this MANUAL have been thoroughly read and understood.
+Do not operate or perform any maintenance on this machine until all instructions found in the OPERA-TOR'S MANUAL have been thoroughly read and understood.

 Improper operation or maintenance of this machine may cause accidents and could result in serious injury or death.